prisma/prisma/docs/photon/api.md

 # Generated Photon API (JavaScript/TypeScript)

-Photon is a type-safe database client auto-generated based on your [data model definition](../data-modeling.md#data-model-definition) (which is a representation of your database schema).
+Photon is a type-safe database client auto-generated based on your [data model definition](../data-modeling.md#data-model-definition) (which is a declarative representation of your database schema).
 This page explains the generated API operations you have available when using Photon.

 - [Overview](#overview)
 - [CRUD](#crud)